OdellBIII/charity-dapp/README.md

 Once you have Metamask setup and set to the Ropsten Test Network, use the following faucet to add ether to your account: https://faucet.metamask.io/

 ### Accessing interface from the following page
-Check out the Github page here: TODO
+Check out the interface here: https://downbad-interface.herokuapp.com/

-- Enjoy messing around with this prototype
+### Enjoy messing around with this prototype

 ## Future work
 The prototype is meant to